Apathy and Fatique

 Treatment of Apathy Focuses on Behavioral Adjustments

 People with apathy usually don’t realise there is a problem.
-Instead, friends and family notice behavior or personality changes and bring these to the doctor’s attention.
+Instead, friends and family notice behaviour or personality changes and bring these to the doctor’s attention.
 It’s important to do so because the physician can do tests and have you fill out questionnaires to figure out if the symptoms are due to apathy, depression and/or another medical condition.

 If the diagnosis of apathy is confirmed, lifestyle adjustments may be recommended: